-If want to use an existing MySQL instance that runs on a different host or port, or you want to change the database credentials, adjust the configurationProperties in the connector configuration file (samples/scripted-sql-with-mysql/conf/provisioner.openicf-hrdb.json) before you start the sample.
+To use an existing MySQL instance that runs on a different host or port, or to change the database credentials, edit the configurationProperties in the connector configuration file (samples/scripted-sql-with-mysql/conf/provisioner.openicf-hrdb.json) before you start the sample.
 The default configuration is as follows:

 '''

 "configurationProperties" : {

 "username" : "root",

 "password" : "password",

 "driverClassName" : "com.mysql.jdbc.Driver",

-"url" : "jdbc:mysql://localhost:3306/hrdb",
+"url" : "jdbc:mysql://localhost:3306/hrdb?serverTimezone=UTC",

+...

 '''